Treatment for cancer of the uterus can cause bladder problems. Most

-After treatment for cancer of the uterus, some women experience bladder problems.
-Most bladder side effects are temporary or can be managed.
+bladder side effects are temporary or can be managed.
+Talk to your

 Learn more about:

-Some women find they need to pass urine more often, or feel that they need to go in a hurry.
-Others may leak urine when they cough, sneeze, strain or lift.
+This is when urine (wee) leaks from your bladder without your control.
+Some people find they need to pass urine more often or feel that they need to go in a hurry.
+Others may leak a few drops of urine when they cough, sneeze, strain or lift.

 For more on this, see Exercise during cancer treatment.

-Radiation therapy can irritate the lining of the bladder, causing a burning sensation when you urinate and the need to pass urine more often than usual.
+Radiation therapy can irritate the lining of the bladder.
+You may feel like you want to pass urine often or have a burning sensation when you pass urine.
 This is known as radiation cystitis.

 Try to drink plenty of water to make your urine less concentrated.
-Urinary alkalisers (e.g. Ural) are available over-the-counter from pharmacies and can help by making the urine less acidic.
+Urinary alkalisers are available over the counter from pharmacies and can help by making the urine less acidic.
 Your doctor may also prescribe medicine to treat cystitis.